toolleeo/cli-apps/README.md

 * [crawley](https://github.com/s0rg/crawley) - Unix-way web crawler: crawls web pages and prints any link it can find.
 * [Discharge](https://github.com/brandonweiss/discharge) - Deploy static websites to Amazon S3.
 * [http-tanker](https://github.com/PierreKieffer/http-tanker) - Terminal application used for API testing; easily create, manage and execute http requests from the terminal.
-* [HTTPie](https://github.com/jkbrzt/httpie) - HTTPie for Terminal: human-friendly CLI HTTP client for the API era.
+* [HTTPie](https://github.com/httpie/httpie) - HTTPie for Terminal: human-friendly CLI HTTP client for the API era.
-* [Hugo](https://github.com/gohugoio/hugo) - The world’s fastest framework for building websites.
+* [Hugo](https://github.com/gohugoio/hugo) - The world's fastest framework for building websites.
 * [iola](https://github.com/pvarentsov/iola) - A command-line socket client with REST API.
 It helps to work with socket servers using your favorite REST client.
 * [is-up-cli](https://github.com/sindresorhus/is-up-cli) - Check whether a website is up or down using the [isitup.org](https://isitup.org/) API.
 * [linkchecker](https://github.com/linkchecker/linkchecker) - Check links in web documents or full websites.